PaimaStudios/paima-engine-docs/docs/home/6 - environment-config-values.md

 - `BLOCK_TIME`: The number of seconds it takes for new blocks to be created on the chain you deployed your L2 contract on.
 - `BACKEND_URI`: The URL of where your game node server will be deployed.
 This is used by the Middleware to interact with your game node.
 - `WEBSERVER_PORT`: The port to use for running your game node server.
+- Security variables:
+- `CONCISE_SECURITY_PREFIX`: This value will be prefixed to each concise command sent and should be a unique string for each game.
+E.g., "TDWOTJ" for Tower Defense: Wrath of the Jungle.
+This prevents replay attacks between different games.
+This is a mandatory requirement for Gaming Accounts Automatic Signing.

 ## Optional Variables